Faculty Research and Development

 Faculty Writers' Retreat

 The Office of the Provost sponsors several writers' retreats for faculty over the course of the academic year.
 In selecting participants, preference will be given to faculty preparing for a major review and new faculty establishing a writing program.
 All instructional faculty members are welcome to apply, including adjunct faculty and fulltime staff who also serve as adjuncts (provided your staff supervisor approves of your participation and consequent leave or absence from your regular duties).
-We are now accepting applications for the Fall 2016 Writers' Retreats which will be held on November 7 and 8, 2016 in the Addlestone Library (Room 227 and study rooms) starting at 8:30 AM.
-Please contact Lynn Cherry (email@example.com) if you have any questions.
+We are now accepting applications for the December 2016 Writers' Retreats which will be held on December 15-16 and December 19-21 in the Addlestone Library (Room 227 and study rooms) starting at 8:30 AM.
+Please contact Lynn Cherry (firstname.lastname@example.org) if you have any questions.

 Faculty Writing Groups